autocrypt/autocrypt/doc/level1.rst

 - The second mime part of the message MUST have Content-Type ``application/autocrypt-setup``, and SHOULD have Content-Disposition of ``attachment``.
-Its content consists of the user's ASCII-armored secret key, encrypted in an ASCII-armored :rfc:`RFC 4880 Symmetrically Encrypted Data Packet<4880#section-5.7>`
+Its content consists of the user's ASCII-armored secret key, encrypted within an ASCII-armored OpenPGP symmetrically-encrypted message.
+Specifically, this means a block delimited with ``-----BEGIN PGP MESSAGE-----`` and ``-----END PGP MESSAGE-----``, which contains two OpenPGP packets: a :rfc:`Symmetric-Key Encrypted Session Key<4880#section-5.3>` followed by a :rfc:`Symmetrically Encrypted Integrity Protected Data Packet<4880#section-5.13>`.

 - There MAY be text above or below the ASCII-armored encrypted data in the second MIME part, which MUST be ignored while processing.
 This